DEMON1A/Blinder/README.md

 - Using Your Own External Bin Instead Of Just Using XSSHunter
 - Using Your Own Payloads That Could Be Used To Inject Other Payloads For Other Issues
 - Been Able To Allow/Disallow Redirects With Requests
+- You Can Use Multi Payloads With The Requests And Select The Split Char
 - Cleaner Code!

 ### How To Use: